 Coastal North San Diego County

-Preserve Calavera is partnering with the UCSD Natural Reserve System to offer the UC California Naturalist certification course.
-The class will provide hands-on instruction and exposure to real world environmental projects designed to inspire adults to become active citizen scientists and enhance their personal connection with the natural world.
-The course cumulates with each participant completing a capstone project.
+Preserve Calavera is partnering with the UCSD Natural Reserve System and the Buena Vista Audubon Society to offer the UC California Naturalist certification course.
+The class will provide hands-on instruction and exposure to real world environmental projects designed to inspire adults to become active participatory scientists and enhance their personal connection with the natural world.
+The course culminates with each participant completing a capstone project.
 Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.
 Participants are expected to volunteer 40 hours of their time after the class sharing their expertise.

 The mission of the Natural Reserve System is to contribute to the understanding and wise management of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.
 UCSD manages land at Dawson Los Monos Canyon Reserve, Elliott Chaparral Reserve, Kendall Frost Reserve, and Scripps Coastal Reserve.